As more opium poppies bloom, Mexico wants farmers to focus on alternatives

 “The state must throw all its weight into this region so that it begins to alleviate the conditions that have allowed violence,” he said.

-For now, several hours journey from the nearest hospitals or schools, Juquila Yucucani’s poppy farmers say they have two choices to make a living: sneak illegally into the United States, or grow poppies.
+For now, several hours journey from the nearest hospitals or schools, Juquila Yucucani’s poppy farmers say they have two choices to make a living: sneak illegally into the U.S. or grow poppies.

 “We are not drug traffickers, we want a dignified life,” said elderly Nieves García, who has grown poppies since she was a child and speaks a variant of the indigenous Mixtec language, but no Spanish.
 “My kids have left this place because there’s no way of getting ahead,” she said.